South Jersey Mom Learns Fate In Daughter's Assault That Caused Brain Damage: Report

 A 22-year-old mother from Cumberland County has been sentenced to five years in New Jersey State Prison for beating her child so badly that she suffered brain damage.

-Muniz's boyfriend, Ricardo A. Ferrera, 28, of Vineland, was also charged, as he apparently told investigators the girl fell from a bunk bed and that injuries to her head and body were the result of seizures that caused her to fall, the outlet said.
+Muniz's boyfriend, Ricardo A. Ferrera, 28, of Vineland — who is not the girl's dad — was also charged, as he apparently told investigators the girl fell from a bunk bed and that injuries to her head and body were the result of seizures that caused her to fall, the outlet said.

+The girl apparently remains blind and paralyzed and requires a tube to drain excess fluid from her brain.

 Click here for the complete story by NJ Advance Media.